CDT Day 46: Red Conglomerate Overlook to Modoc Ridge – Milky Way Camp to Sunset Ridge Cowboy Camp

 The sun was high and warm by the time SpiceRack and I left the overlook where we had camped.
-We made quick work of the final climb to a pass thing, then dropped down a wide ridge into a world of cow pastures and cow pies below.
-Spread ahead of us to the East was a scene of crumpled earth.
-Grassy ridges and fingers rising steeply to the Divide, which meandered up and over numerous high points.
+We made quick work of the final climb to a pass thing, then dropped down a wide ridge into the world of cow pastures and cow pies below.
+Spread ahead of us to the east was a scene of crumpled earth.
+Grassy ridges and fingers rose steeply to the Divide, which meandered up and over numerous high points.
 I knew we were going up there.
 It was going to be great.
 It was going to be hard.

 And it was.
 After lunch under a shady pine at Shineberger Creek, we ‘swhacked up through sagebrush, collecting stickers and seeds in our socks, to one of these fingers before following it up to the ridge.
-I was drenched in sweat at the top, but a ferocious wind quickly chilled and dried my shirt, bathtub rings of salt the remaining evidence of my struggle.
+I was drenched in sweat at the top, but a ferocious wind quickly chilled and dried my shirt.
+Bathtub rings of salt the were evidence of my struggle.
 It was about 4pm.
 Spice was right behind me and we spent the rest of the day stumbling, laughing, cruising, cursing the ridge and wind.

 This was great fun.
 The wind was blowing 30+mph, making it difficult to walk in a straight line as we followed a fence of barbed wire along the MT-ID border.
 I lost my hat multiple times and nearly nicked myself on the barbs more than once.
 The trail was ludicrously steep at some points, and I struggled to find my rhythm on the maddening rollercoaster.